Quinnan-Gill/InfoSec-Lessons/bash_lessons/intro_to_bash.md

 done
 ```

 So here are some of the basics to bash scripting.
 It gets more complicated with functions and different linux commands but it is super useful.

-OverTheWire has some good bash challenges.
-Also
+## OverTheWire

+Level 22 is where we get into bash scripting the ssh is:
+`ssh bandit20@bandit.labs.overthewire.org -p 2220`
+Password: Yk7owGAcWjwMVRwrTesJEwB7WVOiILLI